Why do I feel pain after exercise?

 Have you ever felt sore after starting a new activity or pushing yourself harder than usual during a workout?

-Muscle soreness that shows up a day or two after exercising can affect anyone, regardless of your fitness level.
+Muscle soreness that shows up 1 or 2 days after exercising can affect anyone, regardless of your fitness level.

-But don't be put off.
-This type of muscle stiffness or achiness is normal, doesn't last long, and is actually a sign of your improving fitness.
+But do not be put off.
+This type of muscle stiffness or achiness is normal, does not last long, and is actually a sign of your improving fitness.

 Find out how to better manage your sore muscles after exercise.